OpenBB-finance/OpenBB/website/content/platform/contributing/developer-guidelines/architectural_considerations.md

 ---
 title: Architectural Considerations
 sidebar_position: 6
-description: Learn about the OpenBB Platform, an open-source solution built by the community.
-Understand its use via Python interface and REST API, and acquaint yourself with how to build a custom extension or contribute directly to the platform
+description: This guide provides insights into the architectural considerations of the OpenBB Platform.
+It covers the key classes, import statements, and the TET pattern used in building the Fetcher classes.
 keywords:
-- OpenBB Platform
+- OpenBB Platform Architecture
-- Open source
-- Python interface
-- REST API
-- Data integration
-- Data standardization
-- OpenBB extensions
-- openbb-core
-- Python package
+- Key Classes
-- High-Level Architecture
+- Import Statements
-- Custom extension
+- TET Pattern
-- Contribution
+- Fetcher Classes
 ---

 import HeadTitle from '@site/src/components/General/HeadTitle.tsx';